What to Do When Your WSIB Claim Is Denied

 Ontario law requires you to report a workplace injury to your employer as soon as possible.
 If there is a significant delay between when the injury happened and when you reported it, WSIB may question whether it was truly work-related.

 What you can do: Even if you reported late, provide a written explanation for the delay.
-Legitimate reasons, such as not realizing the severity of the injury at first, can be accepted.
+Legitimate reasons, such as not realizing the severity of the injury at first or being unaware that a condition was work-related, can be accepted by WSIB.

 3. Your Employer Disputed the Claim

 Employers have the right to contest your WSIB claim.
 They may argue that the injury happened outside of work, that you had a pre-existing condition, or that your job duties could not have caused the injury.
-WSIB considers employer input when making decisions.
+WSIB considers employer input when making decisions, and a strong employer objection can influence the outcome.

 4. Pre-Existing Conditions